 Strategic Sensemaking: How Elite Leaders Architect Business Models in Uncertain Markets

 The most consequential business decisions are not responses to data itself, but responses to how leaders interpret that data.
 Market signals—emerging technologies, regulatory shifts, behavioural changes—do not come with strategic instructions.
 They must be framed, prioritised, and translated into design choices.
 And those design choices ultimately shape business models.
+In many cases, this directly determines whether organisations evolve toward scalable ecosystems or remain constrained within traditional structures (explored further in platform vs product business models.

 Strategic architecture begins in the mind of the decision-maker.